Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 Premises and Central Institutions of Marxism

-Premise: Consciousness is the Result of Material Forces
+Premise: Consciousness Is the Result of Material Forces

 Egalitarianism in the Marxist View of Man

-The Perennial Philosophy and the Premises of Marxism
+Perennial Philosophy and the Premises of Marxism

 A Model Without Freedom, Usually of One Party